 Cancer treatment may include chemotherapy (drugs), radiation therapy, surgery or a combination of these treatments.
 A medical oncologist is a physician who is specially trained to diagnose and treat cancer and who specializes in the use of chemotherapy and other drugs to treat cancer.
 The medical oncologist often serves as the main caretaker of someone who has cancer and coordinates treatment provided by other specialists.

 A radiation oncologist is a physician who specializes in treating cancer with radiation therapy, and a surgeon removes cancerous tumors.

-Q. Why are these conferences important?
-Tumor boards enhance patient care by bringing the experience and unique perspective of many specialists together to discuss individual patient cases.
+Why are these conferences important?
+Tumor board conferences enhance patient care by bringing the experience and unique perspective of many specialists together to discuss individual patient cases.
 This helps to improve care for cancer patients and, at the same time, provides education for staff.
-In addition, as a Cancer Center approved by the American College of Surgeons, we are required to meet certain standards, including holding weekly cancer conferences that provide a forum for patient consultation and contribute to physician education.
+In addition, as a cancer center approved by the American College of Surgeons, we are required to meet certain standards, including holding weekly cancer conferences that provide a forum for patient consultation and contribute to physician education.

 Source: Every Day, Interview with Martha See, RHIT, CTR

 Last Review Date: June 25, 2013